santysangro/Convolutional-Variational-Autoencoder/README.md

 - Trained on CelebA dataset
 - Customizable hyperparameters for flexibility
 - Progress tracking with `tqdm`
-- Possible to specify inference parameter attribute in order to generate images with one of the 40 specified attributes form the dataset.
+- Possible to specify parameter "attribute" in order to generate images with one of the 40 specified attributes form the dataset.
 ## Installation

 1. Clone the repository: